buddhist-uni/buddhist-uni.github.io/_content/articles/reviving-the-buddha_pemaratana-soorakkulame.md

 ---
-title: "Reviving the Buddha: The Use of the Devotional Ritual of Buddha-Vandanā in the Modernization of Buddhism in Colonial Sri Lanka"
+title: "Reviving the Buddha: The Use of the Devotional Ritual of Buddha-Vandanā in the Modernization of Buddhism in Colonial Sri Lanka"
 authors: ["Soorakkulame Pemaratana"]
 journal: jgb
 year: 2020